trufae/aiblog/src/WinCdbNull.md

 }
 ```

 Bingo, now we have the reason of that null deref.
-Seems like `I` is NULL, so we can fix the problem by adding a simple if(I) guard and solve the crash when the user pressed `^C`.
+Seems like the `I` global variable is NULL, so we can fix the problem by adding a simple if(I) guard and solve the crash when the user pressed `^C`.

 ## Understanding